 Consider a marketing suite that quietly raised prices and dropped a popular free tier.
 Roundups written before the change, and any AI training data that absorbed them, can keep describing the old pricing for months.
 This is illustrative of why founders should periodically check what AI assistants say about their own product, not because any assistant produced a literal quote here, but because index lag is a documented, recurring pattern.

 Here is the throughline.
-Reddit is a high-intent organic channel for SaaS, and it is also one of the most-cited sources for the assistants that answer these questions, at 11.3% of ChatGPT citations and close to 46.7% of Perplexity's top citations.
-A SaaS product genuinely discussed in r/SaaS, r/Entrepreneur, or a niche subreddit gets discovered twice: once by the founders reading the thread, and again by the AI engines that lift those threads into their answers.
+Reddit can be a high-intent organic channel for SaaS and can provide first-hand context to AI assistants, but the visibility outcome varies by query and platform.
+A SaaS product genuinely discussed in r/SaaS, r/Entrepreneur, or a relevant niche community can be discovered twice: once by founders reading the thread, and again when an assistant retrieves that discussion as supporting context.

 That is exactly the surface MediaFast is built to help you build.
 Instead of chasing a recommendation slot directly, you build the Reddit presence that feeds it.
 If you want the mechanics of that, our guides on Reddit for GEO and how to market your SaaS go deeper.